Jim Cramer: Recommendation regarding Bear Stearns (March 2008)

-Criticism of President Obama's policies (March 2009)
+Criticism of Barack Obama's policies (March 2009)

-On March 2, 2009, Cramer said that President Barack Obama was on a "radical agenda," and said that was responsible for "the greatest wealth destruction I have seen by a president".
+On March 2, 2009, Cramer said that then President Barack Obama was on a "radical agenda", and said that was responsible for "the greatest wealth destruction I have seen by a president".
 In response to a reporter's question, Press Secretary Robert Gibbs replied, "If you turn on a certain program, it's geared to a very small audience.
 I'm not entirely sure what he's pointing to make some of the statements.....
 You can go back and look at any number of statements he's made in the past about the economy and wonder where some of the back-ups for those are, too."

 On March 5, 2009, Cramer responded to the White House, saying, "Backup?
 Look at the incredible decline in the stock market, in all indices, since the inauguration of the president, with the drop accelerating when the budget plan came to light because of the massive fear and indecision the document sowed: Raising taxes on the eve of what could be a second Great Depression, destroying the profits in healthcare companies, tinkering with the mortgage deduction at a time when U.S. house price depreciation is behind much of the world's morass and certainly the devastation affecting our banks, and pushing an aggressive cap and trade program that could raise the price of energy for millions of people."
 By the end of Obama's term in office, major stock market indexes had more than doubled from the levels of March 2009.

 Referring to March 8, 2009, charges leveled against Cramer by The New York Times columnist Frank Rich, Cramer said that he does not understand how Obama and his staff planned to raise taxes, institute cap-and-trade limitations, and rework the healthcare system all during a recession.
-The article said: "It isn't that Cramer disagrees with Obama's vision for the country – he even agrees with taxing the rich – but now is not the time to put those plans into action.
+The article said: "It isn't that Cramer disagrees with Obama's vision for the country—he even agrees with taxing the rich—but now is not the time to put those plans into action.
 The president needs to solve our housing, employment, and financial problems, and only then turn his attention to healthcare and changing the mortgage deduction."

 Controversy with Nouriel Roubini

-Cramer wrote in 2009 that Nouriel Roubini was "intoxicated" with his own "prescience and vision," and should realize that things are better than he predicted.
-Roubini called Cramer a "buffoon," and told him to "just shut up".
+Cramer wrote in 2009 that Nouriel Roubini was "intoxicated" with his own "prescience and vision", and should realize that things are better than he predicted.
+Roubini called Cramer a "buffoon", and told him to "just shut up".
 Cramer responded by inviting Roubini to appear on his show, and say that to his face.
-Roubini in 2021 called Cramer "a total f---ing idiot."
+In 2021, Roubini called Cramer "a total f---ing idiot".